abhiramready/Worlds-Fastest-Blog/README.md

 	🌏Worlds 🚀Fastest 📰Blog
 </h1>
 <p align="center">
-On a mission to Deliver Secure, Fast, Optimized, and Accessible content Free for Everyone
+On a mission to Deliver Secure, Fast, Optimized, and Accessible content.
 </p>
 <p align="center">
 <a href="https://matrixread.com/">matrixread.com</a>